anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

        -  The use case covers the 5G vRAN deployment.
 However, this can be extended to cover 4G vRAN as well.

-       -  Following Split Option 7.2, The average market latency for RU-DU (Fronthaul) is 100 microsec – 200 microsec while the latency for DU-CU (MIdhaul) is tens of milliseconds, see ORAN-WG4.IOT.0-v01.00 [13].
+       -  Following Split Option 7.2, the average market latency for RU-DU (Fronthaul) is 100 microsec – 200 microsec while the latency for DU-CU (MIdhaul) is tens of milliseconds, see ORAN-WG4.IOT.0-v01.00 [13].